-Beth has over 25 years of experience working with children, parents and care-givers.
+Beth has over 25 years of experience working with children, parents, teachers and care-givers.
 Her experience spans from center based care settings, university research sites to parents' homes.

 She has been a facilitator for infant/child-parent mental health and trauma informed educational practices at the county, university and federal program level.